 The roots of this practice go back to the 1950s, when MA Doherty set up business in Donegal Town.
 In the sixty-five odd years since, the practice has evolved through name, location and personnel changes but at the core our business remains the same- we work at a local level, designing buildings that benefit local people.

 We don’t consider ourselves to have a particular style of work, because we focus on what we feel is right for each client and site.
 The common thread running through our work is a commitment to making people’s lives better through architecture- we want to use our imaginations and our technical abilities to create buildings that are sustainable, comfortable, light- filled and welcoming while being recognisably of this locality and region.

 John Curran is a chartered architect who has been involved in construction since the mid- 1980s and is a registered Passive House designer.

-Paul Keeney is our senior technician, having joined us from college in 1990.
-Paul is also a registered Passive House designer.
+Gareth Lewthwaite is our senior technician with 16 years of experience.
+Gareth is also a registered Passive House designer.